 Stephen R. Blake, DVM

-As a holistic veterinarian with nearly 40 years in practice, I have made it my goal to learn the natural ways animals keep themselves healthy by observation and study.
+As a holistic veterinarian who practiced for 40 years, I made it my goal to learn the natural ways animals keep themselves healthy by observation and study.
 The Earthing principle has been apparent to me since I was a child, growing up around animals.
 They like to dig in the ground, especially when they are stressed in any way.

 I have had cases where owners were reluctant to take their cats out into the yard because of fear of them running away and/or getting fleas.
 I would try and convince them to either use a harness and/or create a pen where the pet could walk on the Earth.
 When the owners did so, I usually found that animals improved both physically and behavior-wise